ajwills72/critical-thinking/docs/EvaluatingArgumentsInteractNotes.md

 symptoms for more than 12 years to "a significant number of people who test positive never developing AIDS".

+### Fox hunting example

+A further example of argument evaluation was set as homework, one possible answer can be read [here](fox-hunting.html).

 ### Enthymemes (not in lecture)